fdebef/datamatrix-2d-decode/README.md

 # Datamatrix

-Module for parsing data read from 2D scanner, specially made for EMVS (European medical verification system).
+Module for parsing data read from 2D scanner, especially made for EMVS (European medical verification system).
 Input is some variant of these codes:

 Pure FNC1 Syntax